 4-Hers will log in using their 4HOnline accounts.
 Open Class and FFA exhibitors will create an account in the FairEntry system using an e-mail address and password to enter their exhibits.
-Any questions or exhibitor who doesn't have access to a computer may contact the Twin Creeks District Extension Office for assistance.
-All entries are due by July 8th, and exhibits must be entered as scheduled unless otherwise provided by special rules.
+Any questions or exhibitor who doesn't have access to a computer may contact Crystal at 785-877-5755 at the Twin Creeks District Extension Office for assistance.
+All entries are due by July 3rd, and exhibits must be entered as scheduled unless otherwise provided by special rules.
 Exhibits shall remain in place until 8:00 a.m. on the last day of the fair but must be removed by 11:00 a.m.
 Permission to remove exhibits early may be granted by superintendents for extenuating circumstances.
 The Fair Board will, in no way, be responsible for entries left in the building after 11:00 a.m.